 When it comes to comparing battery-powered Electric Vehicles (EVs) and hydrogen fuel cell batteries to determine which technology will win the future, there is no reason to select one and expect the complete demise of the other.
 Just as diesel vehicles operate alongside gasoline powered cars and trucks, lithium-ion batteries and hydrogen fuel cell powered vehicles can co-exist.
 And like gasoline and diesel, they each have advantages and disadvantages that would make one better in some applications than the other.
 It is important for investors evaluating expected changes in transportation to understand the differences and pros and cons of one over the other.

-FCEVs are not hydrogen combustion engine vehicles.
-Their motor is electric and shouldn’t be confused with those that burn hydrogen much the same as a car is propelled by gasoline.
+FCEVs are not hydrogen combustion engine propelled.
+Their motor is electric and shouldn’t be confused with those that burn hydrogen in much the same way as a car is propelled by gasoline.
 With both, an FCEV and a BEV, electric power stored or created onboard is delivered to one or more electric motors.